fdiamant/Thesis/README.md

 ## Prerequisite

-You need to access to the MIMIC-IV database (https://mimic.mit.edu).
+For the queries you need to access to the MIMIC-IV database (https://mimic.mit.edu).
 Access is provided only to credentialed users.
 For more info: https://physionet.org/settings/credentialing/